Mansib-eng/MNS-Virtual-Box/README.md

 - **Hardware-aware provisioning** — detects available CPU, RAM, and disk before VM creation and warns the user, just like EC2 quota checks

-Built using **AI-assisted development** (Claude by Anthropic) as permitted by the project brief: *"You can use any LLMs to build it."*

 ---

 ## ⚖️ How It Compares to VirtualBox & AWS EC2